 The School of Telecommunications offers programs of study leading to bachelor's, master's, and doctoral degrees.
-The baccalaureate program is a professional degree program designed to prepare students for careers.
-First-year students are allowed direct entry into all sequences.
+The baccalaureate program is designed to prepare students for careers in the media industries.
 While pursuing a telecommunications degree, students are also actively involved in the liberal arts curriculum found at Ohio University.
 Coursework in the Arts, Humanities, Social Sciences, Technology, and Communication Sciences are all part of this liberal arts foundation that is critical to the success of today's media professionals.
 While there is overlap between journalism and telecommunications in broadcast news career preparation, students interested in studio and field production should enroll in the School of Telecommunications, and those interested in news writing, reporting, and anchoring should enroll in the E. W. Scripps School of Journalism.
 The school also offers an Honors Tutorial Program to qualified students.
 (See the Honors Tutorial College section.)